- UCAS Code: C800

 Psychology courses at the University of Stathclyde are a popular choice with our undergraduates.
-Studying with us, you'll look at conditions of behaviour – how we learn, remember, co-ordinate our actions and interact with others – and the reasons for differences between individuals, such as personality or intelligence.
+Studying with us, you'll look at conditions of human behaviour – how we learn, remember, co-ordinate our actions and interact with others – and the reasons for differences between individuals, such as personality or intelligence.

 As well as careers as a professional psychologist, psychology graduates have a lot of options open to them.
 Many go on to further study or to careers in teaching, human resource management, social work, as well as many other areas.

-Due to the popularity of the course and performance criteria for entry into Honours (Year 4) the numbers admitted to Years 2 and 3 of the course are limited.
+Due to the popularity of this undergraduate course and performance criteria for entry into Honours (Year 4) the numbers admitted to Years 2 and 3 of the course are limited.